Desert Trees: A Complete Guide to Hardy, Drought-Resistant Plants

 3. Joshua Tree (Yucca brevifolia)

 The Joshua tree is a unique tree-like yucca that grows in the Mojave Desert.
 Its spiky leaves and tall, branching trunks create an otherworldly appearance.
-The Joshua tree is deeply intertwined with desert ecosystems, providing habitat for various species.
+This iconic species is deeply intertwined with arid ecosystems, providing habitat for various wildlife.

 • Height: 15-40 feet

-• Benefits: Iconic desert species, provides habitat for wildlife
+• Benefits: Iconic species, provides habitat for wildlife

 • Care: Requires well-drained, sandy soil and minimal water